 And ADUs are fully equipped with their own kitchens and bathrooms.
 If your rental shares the same lines as the main house, that isn’t an ADU in the purest sense.

 Another thing to keep in mind: An ADU is an adjunct to the main house.
-It can never be sold as a separate piece of property.
+You’ll never be able to sell it as a separate piece of property.

 This App Makes Managing Your Finances Easy — Start Budgeting Today >>